Definition of decision

-Decision Fatigue is the idea that your ability to make decisions becomes worse over time as you are making many decisions.
-This concept was first documented by the social psychologist, Roy F. Baumeister. and it is well studied and accepted.
+Decision Fatigue is the idea that your ability to make decisions worsens over time as you make many decisions.
+This concept was first documented by the social psychologist Roy F. Baumeister and is a widely accepted phenomenon.

-So now you know that it takes energy to make a decision.
-And that when you make many decisions you get tired and the quality of your decisions goes down.
+So it takes energy to make a decision, and when you make many decisions, you get tired, and the quality of your decisions goes down.

 “Wait.
 What?
 I’m confused.”